IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-6-console.markdown

 tag: spl-qs
 navlevel: 2
 prev:
-  file: qs-4
+  file: qs-5-cpd
-  title:  Tips for development
+  title:  Monitoring with Cloud Pak for Data
 ---

 The Streams Console is a web application that allows you to easily monitor and manage your Streams instance and jobs.
 You can quickly gain insights on the health, metrics, issues and performance of your applications and the systems they are running on.